pxslip/db-studio/docs/reference/system/shares.md

 ---
-description: REST and GraphQL API documentation on using Shares in Directus
+description: REST and GraphQL API documentation on using Shares in d9
 readTime: 5 min read
 pageClass: page-reference
 ---